Interactive Mascot for Events, Retail, and Exhibitions

 Digital Displays in Exhibits

-These days, displays in modern exhibitions consist of multiple sensors and cameras that enable interaction with attendees.
+These days, displays at modern exhibitions often integrate multiple sensors and cameras that enable interaction with attendees.

-These displays can be used to showcase an animated, AI-powered interactive mascot.
-The purpose is to capture attention toward displays, promote your brand, and accomplish other marketing milestones.
+Businesses can use these displays to showcase an animated, AI-powered mascot.
+The purpose is to draw attention to the display, promote your brand, and support broader marketing objectives.

 3D Holograms in Physical Events